-Place all the external components very close to the TPA2016D2.
-Placing the decoupling capacitor, C_S , close to the TPA2016D2 is important for the efficiency of the Class-D amplifier.
+Place all external components very close to the TPA2026D2.
+Placing the decoupling capacitor, C_S, close to the TPA2026D2 is important for the efficiency of the Class-D amplifier.
 Any resistance or inductance in the trace between the device and the capacitor can cause a loss in efficiency.